Franklin D. Roosevelt: Governor of New York (1929–1932)

 Smith, the Democratic presidential nominee in the 1928 election, asked Roosevelt to run for governor of New York in the 1928 state election.
 Roosevelt initially resisted, as he was reluctant to leave Warm Springs and feared a Republican landslide.
 Party leaders eventually convinced him only he could defeat the Republican gubernatorial nominee, New York Attorney General Albert Ottinger.
-He won the party's gubernatorial nomination by acclamation and again turned to Howe to lead his campaign.
-Roosevelt was joined on the campaign trail by associates Samuel Rosenman, Frances Perkins, and James Farley.
-While Smith lost the presidency in a landslide, and was defeated in his home state, Roosevelt was elected governor by a one-percent margin, and became a contender in the next presidential election.

-Roosevelt proposed the construction of hydroelectric power plants and addressed the ongoing farm crisis of the 1920s.
-Relations between Roosevelt and Smith suffered after he chose not to retain key Smith appointees like Moses.
-He and his wife Eleanor established an understanding for the rest of his career; she would dutifully serve as the governor's wife but would also be free to pursue her own agenda and interests.
-He also began holding "fireside chats", in which he directly addressed his constituents via radio, often pressuring the New York State Legislature to advance his agenda.
+While Smith lost the presidency in a landslide, Roosevelt was elected governor by less than a one-percent margin.
+Relations between Roosevelt and Smith suffered after he chose not to retain key Smith appointees.
+He and Eleanor established an understanding for the rest of his career: she would dutifully serve as the governor's wife but would also be free to pursue her own interests.

-In October 1929, the Wall Street Crash occurred and the Great Depression in the United States began.
-Roosevelt saw the seriousness of the situation and established a state employment commission.
-He also became the first governor to publicly endorse the idea of unemployment insurance.
+As governor, Roosevelt proposed the construction of hydroelectric power plants and addressed the ongoing farm crisis of the 1920s.
+He began holding "fireside chats" in which he addressed his constituents via radio, taking advantage of this medium to pressure the New York State Legislature into advancing his agenda.
+The Wall Street Crash of 1929 that October began the Great Depression.
+Roosevelt was, according to the biographer Jean Edward Smith, "among the first state governors to recognize the seriousness of the Depression"; he established the first state employment commission and became the first governor to publicly endorse the idea of unemployment insurance.
+In 1930, Roosevelt passed through the legislature a bill creating old-age pensions for New Yorkers.

-When Roosevelt began his run for a second term in May 1930, he reiterated his doctrine from the campaign two years before: "that progressive government by its very terms must be a living and growing thing, that the battle for it is never-ending and that if we let up for one single moment or one single year, not merely do we stand still but we fall back in the march of civilization."
-He was re-elected to a second term 56% to 33%.

-Roosevelt proposed an economic relief package and the establishment of the Temporary Emergency Relief Administration to distribute those funds.
+Roosevelt was re-elected to a second term in the 1930 election.
+He proposed an economic relief package and the establishment of the Temporary Emergency Relief Administration.
 Led first by Jesse I. Straus and then by Harry Hopkins, the agency assisted over one-third of New York's population between 1932 and 1938.
-In 1930, Roosevelt passed through the legislature a bill creating old-age insurance for New Yorkers over 70 years of age.
-He supported reforestation with the Hewitt Amendment in 1931, which gave birth to New York's State Forest system.
+Roosevelt supported reforestation with the Hewitt Amendment in 1931, which gave birth to New York's state forest system.
 Roosevelt also began an investigation into corruption in New York City among the judiciary, the police force, and organized crime, prompting the creation of the Seabury Commission.
 The Seabury investigations exposed an extortion ring, led many public officials to be removed from office, and made the decline of Tammany Hall inevitable.